 - Who thinks your team could benefit from more alignment and accountability, you’re going to love this.

-- If instead, you are one who finds it gut-wrenching not to know where each person is on their promises, which must be fulfilled for you to meet YOUR promises, you’re going to love this.
+- Who finds it gut-wrenching not to know where each person is on their promises, which must be fulfilled for you to meet YOUR promises, you’re going to love this.

-- Or, if you are a leader who is great at execution and your team already has it nailed, you’re really going to like some of the ways to see how everyone in the bank can elevate to that level of execution.
+- Who is great at execution and your team already has it nailed, you’re really going to like some of the ways to see how everyone in the bank can elevate to that level of execution.

 - Or often, there isn’t a dynamic system that allows for the flow of items that tie together to dance together.
 This causes disappointment from superstars who are ahead and can’t see those who are behind.